-The incentives will provide eligible teachers with an initial cash payment of up to $50,000 when they accept a position.
-The average incentive payment will be approximately $25,000 (pre-tax), with the amount increasing for roles that are very difficult to fill.
+The incentives will provide eligible teachers with an initial cash payment between $9,000 and $50,000 (pre-tax) when they accept a position.

-Criteria such as contextual knowledge and the school’s application will be used to determine which positions are allocated a financial incentive.
+Criteria such as contextual knowledge and the school’s application has been used to determine which positions are offered a position that attracts a financial incentive.

 Availability of positions

 450 financial incentives will be available over three financial years